 Bela Hatvany was in town, He comes to Boston a lot since He has family and Business interests here as well as some history (although He now lives in the South of France).
-So we grabbed some Tappas at Tappeo on Newbury Street, where I used to live when I was taking my MBA.
+So we grabbed some Tapas at Tappeo on Newbury Street, where I used to live when I was taking my MBA.
 He's a fascinating guy.
 His dad lost his fortune in Hungary during the war.
-So He came to England & made another fortune as a bridge player, Buyer of art & backer of race horses.
+So He came to England & made another fortune as a bridge player, Buyer of art & backer of racehorses.

-Anyhow Bela said that He was treating me since my dad bought him & his wife dinner at the Belvedere restaurant in Holland Park, London, last week.
+Anyhow Bela said that He was treating me as my dad bought him & his wife dinner at the Belvedere restaurant in Holland Park, London, last week.
 Bela told me a great story about when He was at Harvard Business School.
 He was asked by IBM to complete a data/software project at the end of the first year of his MBA.

 IBM told him it would take 14 software programmers a year to complete.
 Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only 12 weeks.
-After that he was in quite a lot of demand.
+After that, he was in quite a lot of demand.

 Here's one of his other companies, Silverplatter, which He sold to Wolters Kluwer for $113 Million in 2000.
 These days He invests in a whole host of new companies, such as Justgiving, which has grown immensely as a business.

 I remember clearly Bela telling me about his idea to set up this online giving site back in 2000.
 I must admit I was a bit skeptical at the time since the internet was still at quite an embryonic stage.
-However his idea was spot on and they got first mover advantage in the market so everyone knows the Justgiving brand now.
+However, his idea was spot on and they got first mover advantage in the market so everyone knows the Justgiving brand now.